 The key point is that our thoughts mediate between situations and our feelings.
 As a result of our life experiences and other factors, we are all prone to developing particular thinking habits.
-Through Cognitive Therapy, you will learn to evaluate and modify your thoughts to make sure that you're thinking accurately (notice I didn't say "positively," a common misperception) and considering a full range of possibilities rather than only the one that is most disturbing to you.
+Through Cognitive Therapy, you will learn to evaluate and modify your thoughts to make sure that you're thinking accurately (notice I didn't say "positively," a common misunderstanding) and considering a full range of possibilities rather than only the one that is most disturbing to you.

 Oftentimes, family therapy is the most effective way to resolve emotional and interpersonal problems.
 That's because problems arise - and are maintained - in a social context, and the most important social group we belong to is the family.

 Families are naturally endowed with powerful healing resources.
 However, marriage, job changes, illness and other major life transitions can overwhelm a family and block these resources.
-A wide range of symptoms, including marital conflict, addictions, behavioral problems in children and mood disorders are often telltale signs that the "system" is stuck.
+A wide range of symptoms, including marital conflict, affairs, addictions, behavioral problems in children and mood disorders are often telltale signs that the "system" is stuck.